PriyaPalak/MavenAirlinesChallenge/README.md

 ![Screenshot 2023-02-20 222425](https://user-images.githubusercontent.com/96012488/220164270-ccf34886-ec74-437a-b1cc-fad94ffbfa50.png)

-- Age group 31-59 has the highest percentage of satisfied customers i.e. 53% which is greater than the overall percentage of satisfied customers.
+:arrow_right: Age group 31-59 has the highest percentage of satisfied customers i.e. 53% which is greater than the overall percentage of satisfied customers.

-- *Under 18* and *60 & above* have a very high percentage of dissatisfied customers i.e. 83% and 79% respectively.
+:arrow_right: *Under 18* and *60 & above* have a very high percentage of dissatisfied customers i.e. 83% and 79% respectively.

 #